CyclotronResearchCentre/bidsme/README.md

 The retrieved information can be modified/adjusted by a set of plugins, described [here](#plugins).
-Plugins can also be used to complete the bidsified dataset, for example by parcing log files.
+Plugins can also be used to complete the bidsified dataset, for example by parsing log files.

-> NB: BIDScoin support variaty of formats listed in [supported formats](#formats).
+> NB: BIDScoin support variety of formats listed in [supported formats](#formats).
 Additional formats can be implemented following instructions [here](#new_formats).

 The mapping information is stored as key-value pairs in the human readable and